atomicjolt/react_client_starter_app/README.md

 ## Html
 -----------
 All html files live in client/html.
 The build process will properly process ejs in any html files as well as process markdown for files that end in .md.
-All front matter in .md files will be available to the ejs templates.
-See about.md for an example.
+All front matter in .md files will be available to the ejs templates and will be used when generating html.
+For example, you can set a custom layout for the html file by setting `layout: custom_layout` in the front matter.
+See apps/hello_world/html/about.md for an example.

 ## Assets